-The covered market, also known as the Mama’s Market, is open all day long, with women from all over the country selling their fruits and vegetables in traditional island clothes.
+The covered market, also known as the Mama’s Market, is open all day, with women from all over the country selling their fruits and vegetables in traditional island clothes.

-There’s also a slick fish market nearby selling fresh fish caught daily from all over the islands.
+There’s also a fish market nearby selling fresh fish caught daily from all over the islands.

-The outdoor market is a great place to hunt for all sorts of unique and delicious fruits and vegetables native to Vanuatu’s islands.
+The outdoor market is a great place to hunt for fruit and vegetables native to Vanuatu’s islands.

 11- Relax on Vanuatu’s Champagne Beach

-Perhaps the best attractions in Vanuatu are the country’s countless amounts of beaches, all incredible and pristine, scattered in all corners of the island nation.
+Perhaps the best attractions in Vanuatu are the country’s incredible and pristine beaches scattered around the island nation.

 Flanked by palm trees and beachside cafes, this pearly white beach with its turquoise water perfectly embodies what paradise must be, and a visit to Vanuatu is not complete without relaxing on the country’s best beach.